garystafford/amazon-nova-canvas-prompting-assistant/README.md

 ## Windows: Configure Environment

-Make sure you have provided your AWS credential on the commandline, or using an alternative authentication method, before starting the application.
+Before starting the application, make sure you have provided your AWS credential on the command line or using an alternative authentication method.

 ```bat
 set AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"